scotteg/RxSwiftUI_Counter/README.md

 # RxSwift Counter with SwiftUI

 This project provides an example of how to integrate **RxSwift** with **SwiftUI** in a more declarative and idiomatic way, using a custom property wrapper to streamline the reactive binding.

 The app features a counter that starts at `0` and increments every second while running.
 You can start/stop the counter, and reset it to `0` when it's not running.

-Additionally, a **ParentView** is included to show how the subscription is canceled when the `ContentView` is dismissed.
+Additionally, the project includes a **SubscriptionsManager** to centralize subscription management, ensuring the proper lifecycle of RxSwift subscriptions.
+A **ParentView** is included to demonstrate that when the parent view is rerendered, the subscription continues to work as expected.

 ---

 ### Project Structure

 The project consists of:
-1. **`ContentViewModel`**: Manages the logic of the counter using RxSwift, including starting, stopping, and resetting the counter.
+1. **`ViewModel`**: Manages the logic of the counter using RxSwift, including starting, stopping, and resetting the counter.
 2. **`RxRelay` Property Wrapper**: This custom property wrapper simplifies binding a `BehaviorRelay` from RxSwift to a SwiftUI view.
+3. **`SubscriptionsManager`**: A singleton that centrally manages all subscriptions, ensuring that they are properly handled even when views are rerendered or dismissed.
-3. **`ContentView`**: The SwiftUI view displaying the current counter and controls for toggling and resetting.
+4. **`ContentView`**: The SwiftUI view displaying the current counter and controls for toggling and resetting.
-4. **`ParentView`**: Demonstrates the behavior when the `ContentView` is shown or dismissed.
+5. **`ParentView`**: Demonstrates the behavior when the `ContentView` is shown, dismissed, or rerendered.

 ---